jasondsouza35/average-calculator/README.md

 # average-calculator
-A calculator I made to calculate the average of my courses.
+A calculator I made with Java to calculate the overall average of my courses.